 The first assessment occurs when the referral letter or email is received.
-Patients are triaged according to the current triage policy, and appointments are made by return phone call either by a receptionist or a nurse from our Clinical Support Team.
-We do our best to get this done within a few days of the receipt of the referral.
-In nearly all cases an appointment is made with one of the physicians in the clinic.
+Patients are triaged by our doctors and appointments are made by a phone call from one of the members of our team.
+This process can take 7 to 10 days from the receipt of the referral.

 Your Privacy is very important to us.
 As such, the utmost care is taken to ensure your information is protected.
 The information you share with us is stored into your medical history securely.
 Additionally, with permission we will also store your information in our research database, which is completely secure.
 This helps us to constantly improve.
 We want to know if what we are doing is helpful, and even more importantly, if it is not.
 Best-practice medicine is only available with continuing re-evaluation of performance.